-Parents may seek a place for their child outside of their normal age group for example, if the child is gifted and talented or has experienced problems such as ill health.

-Parents of a summer-born child, that is, those children born from 1st April to 31st August, may choose not to send their child to school until the September following their fifth birthday and may request that they are admitted out of their normal age group, for example, to Reception rather than Year 1.

-To request a delayed entry parents are required to make an application for their child's admission to their normal age group at the usual time in accordance with this policy and at the same time to submit a request to the admission authority for admission out of the normal age group.
-Further information about the process will be provided to parents upon their request for admission outside of normal age group or by contacting the School.

-Decisions will be made by the Admissions Authority on the basis of the circumstances of each case and in the best interests of the child concerned.
+- 19.1.
+Parents may seek a place for their child outside of their normal age group for example, if the child is gifted and talented or has experienced problems such as ill health. - 19.2.
+Parents of a summer-born child, that is, those children born from 1st April to 31st August, may choose not to send their child to school until the September following their fifth birthday and may request that they are admitted out of their normal age group, for example, to Reception rather than Year 1. - 19.3.
+To request a delayed entry parents are required to make an application for their child's admission to their normal age group at the usual time in accordance with this policy and at the same time to submit a request for admission out of the normal age group.
+Further information about the process will be provided to parents upon their request for admission outside of normal age group or by contacting the school. - 19.4.
+Decisions will be made on the basis of the circumstances of each case and in the best interests of the child concerned.
 This will take into account parents' views, information about the child's academic, social and emotional development, where relevant their medical history and any views of a medical professional, whether they have previously been educated outside of their normal age group and whether they may have fallen in to a lower age group if the child was not born prematurely.
 The views of the Headteacher of the school concerned must be taken in to account.
-Decisions made by the Admissions Authority will be clearly set out.

-When informing a parent of the decision on which year group the child should be admitted to, the reason(s) will be given.

-Where the admitting authority agrees to the parent's request for their child to be admitted to a year out of their normal age group, it will be necessary for the parent(s) to apply again for a place at the appropriate time, and as a consequence the child will be admitted to a relevant age group (the age group to which pupils are normally admitted to the school).
-The Local Authority (and admission authority if it is not the local authority) will process the application as part of the main admissions round unless the parental request is made too late for this to be possible and on the basis of determined admission arrangements only including the priority criteria when this applies.

-One admission authority cannot be required to honour a decision made by another.
-Upon transfer, it will be a matter for that admission authority.
-Decisions will be made by the Admission Authority regarding the parental request for admission out of normal age group in time for parents to make an informed decision about whether their child will start school before compulsory school age.
-An application will not be given a lower priority on the basis that the child is being admitted out of their normal age group.
+Decisions made by the Admissions Authority will be clearly set out. - 19.5.
+When informing a parent of the decision on which year group the child should be admitted to, the reason(s) will be given. - 19.6.
+Where the Admissions Authority agrees to the parent's request for their child to be admitted to a year out of their normal age group, it will be necessary for the parent(s) to apply again for a place at the appropriate time, and as a consequence the child will be admitted to a relevant age group (the age group to which pupils are normally admitted to the school).
+The Local Authority (on behalf of Learn Academies Trust, as the Admissions Authority) will process the application as part of the main admissions round unless the parental request is made too late for this to be possible and on the basis of determined admission arrangements only including the priority criteria when this applies. - 19.7.
+One Admissions Authority cannot be required to honour a decision made by another.
+Upon transfer, it will be a matter for that Admissions Authority.
+Decisions will be made by the Admissions Authority regarding the parental request for admission out of normal age group in time for parents to make an informed decision about whether their child will start school before compulsory school age.
+An application will not be given a lower priority on the basis that the child is being admitted out of their normal age group. - 19.8.
 Parents' statutory right to appeal against or refusal of a place at a school for which they have applied does not apply if they are offered a place at the school, but it is not their preferred age group.

-1.19 Children of UK Services Personnel and other Crown Servants
+20. Children of UK Services Personnel and other Crown Servants